Girls'Day – Future Prospects for Girls

-- Target groups: Girls from grade 5 to 10, teachers, employers and employees, parents, organizations, and media.
+- Target groups: Girls from fifth grade and up, teachers, employers and employees, parents, organizations, and media.

 - Service: annual appeal across the nation to participate in Girls’Day; map of Girls’Day events; nationwide database; vocational orientation, information for and about organizers and regional working groups, newsletter.

 Meanwhile, Girls'Day or similar actions take place in more than twenty different countries.
 Apart from Germany in the following European countries: Belgium, Estonia, France, Italy, Kosovo, Luxembourg, Liechtenstein, the Netherlands, Norway, Austria, Poland, Switzerland, Slovenia, Spain, the Czech Republic and Hungary.
 Cross-border activities are conducted together with Austria, Luxembourg, Belgium, Poland, the Czech Republic and Switzerland.
 In Asia Girls'Day takes place in Kyrgyzstan, Japan and South Korea.
 Since 2014 there is also a Girls'Day held in Ethiopia, Africa.
-In 2016 there will be also a Girls'Day in Egypt.
+And since 2016 there is also a Girls'Day in Egypt and Lebanon.
 To direct the girls attention to IT professions worldwide the "Girls in ICT Day" was established.